Lorellana21/my-favourite-clubs/README.md

 ### What is this for?

 This is a review exercise when we reached the middle of the React module at the Bootcamp.
-It consists of painting a list of clubs which in turn contains a list of members.
-For this we had to create 2 componentsthis is a review exercise when we were in the middle of the react module.

 It consists of painting a list of clubs which in turn contains a list of members.
-And all this information can be found at a constant stream of information about our favourite clubs, the icon they use and their membership list.
+And all this data can be found at a constant stream of information about our favourite clubs, the icon they use and their membership list.

 **Instructions**